sl5net/global-IntelliSense-everywhere/README.md

 examples: https://github.com/sl5net/global-IntelliSense-everywhere/blob/master/Wordlists/_globalWordLists/examplesForBeginners.txt

 using:
-start the both script linked in the root directory. physically they are into the source folder.
+start the both script: Typing_Aid_everywhere_multi_clone.ahk

+please configure wordlist by hit _ key. and you may wanna edit the wordlistNameFilter.inc.ahk inside the same folder.

-scheduled features for the next update: it will load much faster
+scheduled features for the next update: it will load much faster (loading is actully little slow with big wordlists)